-for this country is United States Prototype Kilogram 20, which is a platinum-iridium cylinder kept at NIST.
-The value of this mass standard is known in terms of the International Prototype Kilogram, a platinum-iridium standard which is kept at the International Bureau of Weights and Measures.
+3.2.
+Standards of Mass. - The primary standard of mass for this country is United States Prototype Kilogram 20, which is a platinum-iridium cylinder kept at NIST.
+We know the value of this mass standard in terms of the International Prototype Kilogram, a platinum-iridium standard which is kept at the International Bureau of Weights and Measures.

-In Colonial Times the British standards were considered to be the primary standards of the United States.
+In Colonial Times the British standards were considered the primary standards of the United States.
 Later, the U.S. avoirdupois pound was defined in terms of the Troy Pound of the Mint, which is a brass standard kept at the United States Mint in Philadelphia.
 In 1911, the Troy Pound of the Mint was superseded, for coinage purposes, by the Troy Pound of the Institute.
 The avoirdupois pound is defined in terms of the kilogram by the relation:

-1 avoirdupois pound = 0.453 592 37 kilogram.
+1 avoirdupois pound = 0.453 592 37 kilogram.2